twbs/bootstrap/docs/4.0/components/forms.md

 ### Custom styles

 For custom Bootstrap form validation messages, you'll need to add the `novalidate` boolean attribute to your `<form>`.
 This disables the browser default feedback tooltips, but still provides access to the form validation APIs in JavaScript.
 Try to submit the form below; our JavaScript will intercept the submit button and relay feedback to you.

+When attempting to submit, you'll see the `:invalid` and `:valid` styles applied to your form controls.

 {% example html %}
 <form class="container" id="needs-validation" novalidate>